garretthilberling/employee-tracker/README.md

 * [Credits](#Credits)

 ## Description
-E-T is an application designed to help clients manage a database of employees and managers.
+E-T is a Node.js application designed to help clients manage a database of employees and managers.
 The languages and technologies used to build this application are JavaScript, ES6, Node.js, Inquirer, MySQL, & Console.Table.

 ## Usage
 Here is a video demonstration of how to use this app: